Authority Zero: Tour van theft and Brandon Landelius's departure (2015)

 In May 2015, the band recorded a live record as a 20th anniversary event at Club Red in Mesa, Arizona.
 The band included songs that spanned over the length of its 20-year history.
 It will be the band's first full band live album.

 On July 21 while headlining The Summer Sickness tour with CounterPunch and Rubedo, Authority Zero's tour van and trailer were stolen in San Antonio, Texas.
-The van and trailer were recovered a few days later, but was damaged and the trailer had been emptied – more than $50,000 dollars of music equipment and merchandise was stolen.
+The van and trailer were recovered a few days later, but was damaged and the trailer had been emptied – more than $50,000 of music equipment and merchandise was stolen.
 Authority Zero pushed on and decided to finish the tour with help from CounterPunch lending them their gear.

 During 2015, updates from DeVore hinted at a new Authority Zero record.
 On his Instagram he included pictures of the band in a rehearsal space demoing songs, and writing.

 After joining the band in 2011, Brandon Landelius announced on November 4, 2015, that following the Canadian tour he will no longer be continuing with the band.
 However, due to travel issues caused by the COVID-19 pandemic, he has filled in for Dan Aid during live-streamed shows.

 Broadcasting to the Nations (2016 – present)

 On December 2, 2016, the band announced on their Facebook page that they have entered the Blasting Room to complete their sixth record.
 In April 2017, album art and title, Broadcasting to the Nations, was announced on the official Authority Zero website.
 Along with the release of the album art, the band released the first single "Bayside."
 Then on June 2, 2017, it was officially released.

 On January 13, 2021, Jason Devore announced the departure of guitarist Dan Aid to pursue other endeavors.
 Eric Walsh became their new guitarist.

 In April 2021, the band announced a new EP entitled The Back Nine.
 The following month, they announced an album entitled Ollie Ollie Oxen Free, which was released on June 18, 2021.

+In May 2023, Authority Zero performed on stage with Alex Etheridge, a 13-year-old Phoenix musician who wrote music about his experience with bone cancer.
+He had originally recorded with Minneapolis rock band Soul Asylum.
+Alex died on July 19, 2023.